-When I work with clients on intuitive eating, one of the first things we do is work on the hunger and fullness scale to get back in touch with the body's internal cues for when and how much to eat.
+When I work with clients on intuitive eating, one tool I often use is the hunger and fullness scale to help them get back in touch with their body's internal cues for when and how much to eat.
 I've touched on the hunger and fullness scale in a few different posts, but haven't really given an in depth run down (whoops, thought I did!).
 I think most people who are familiar with Intuitive Eating are pretty well informed of it, but just in case, here's the basics...

 Eating disorders, disordered eating, dieting (which I loop in with disordered eating), as well as stress, certain medications, and digestive disorders, can all disrupt the connection to your body's hunger and fullness cues.
 If you're suppressing hunger and only eating when you're ravenous, when you finally eat, not only will you crave energy-dense foods, but you'll probably eat so fast that you overshoot satisfied and end up stuffed.